OpenDSU/docssite/pages/contributors/Cache (RFC-077).md

-**Description:** Contains a message and the error./ The content identified by the key.
+**Description**:Contains a message and the error./ The content identified by the key.

 ## Function put(key, value, callback)